‘Stranger Things’ crop art created in Indiana cornfield

 The crop art features the character of Eddie Munson, played by Joseph Quinn, and depicts him throwing up devil horns while wearing his Hellfire Club shirt.
 It includes the message, “Eddie Munson 4 Ever.”

-Stan Herd of Lawrence, Kansas, created the crop art for he streaming platform with the help of his art director and son.
+Stan Herd of Lawrence, Kansas, created the crop art for the streaming platform with the help of his art director and son.
 It took them about 10 days to create.

 “We worked with some great locals and an amazing farm couple,” Herd said.